dev-yakuza/dev-yakuza.github.io/_posts/laravel/2018-12-22-jwt-siginup/2018-12-22-jwt-siginup-en.md

 categories: 'laravel'
 comments: true

-title: 'jwt:signin'
+title: 'jwt:signup'
-description: let's make signin feature by using jwt(Json Web Token) whicih is a token based authentication system.
+description: let's make signup feature by using jwt(Json Web Token) whicih is a token based authentication system.
 image: '/assets/images/category/laravel/jwt-signup.jpg'
 ---

 ## Outline
-we try to make signin feature by using jwt(Json Web Token) which is a token based authentication system. in this blog, we will apply [tymon/jwt-auth](https://github.com/tymondesigns/jwt-auth){:rel="nofollow noreferrer" target="_blank"} middleware to Laravel project to make jwt token system. if you want to know how to insall and configure ```tymon/jwt-auth```, see our previous blog.
+we try to make signup feature by using jwt(Json Web Token) which is a token based authentication system. in this blog, we will apply [tymon/jwt-auth](https://github.com/tymondesigns/jwt-auth){:rel="nofollow noreferrer" target="_blank"} middleware to Laravel project to make jwt token system. if you want to know how to insall and configure ```tymon/jwt-auth```, see our previous blog.

 - [jwt installation&settings]({{site.url}}/{{page.categories}}/jwt/){:target="_blank"}